Installing a BlazeMeter Agent using a Helm Chart

 After you have configured the values, run the following command to verify if the values are correctly used in the Helm chart:

-helm template chart_path/chart_name
+helm template <path-to-chart>

 The command prints the template that Helm will use to install this chart.